wwwy3y3/coren/client/ssr/README.md

 ### reactRouterRedux

 When your project is used `react-router` and `redux`, use `reactRouterRedux` decorator to wrap your component.
-When your project is used `react-router` and `redux`, use `reactRouterRedux` decorator to wrap your component.

 This decorator will wrap `<Provider/>` and `<StaticRouter/>` at your component is ssr stage.